sdr-enthusiasts/gitbook-adsb-guide/foundations/deploy-ultrafeeder-container.md

 * in the `ULTRAFEEDER_CONFIG` parameter, remove any entry that starts with `mlat` or `mlathub`.
 This will prevent any `mlat-client`s or `mlathub` instances to be launched.
 If you want to connect the `mlat-client`(s) to external MLAT servers but you don't want to run the overhead of a MLATHUB, you can leave any entries starting with `mlat` in the `ULTRAFEEDER_CONFIG` parameter, and set `MLATHUB_DISABLE=true`
 * Set the parameter `TAR1090_DISABLE=true`.
 This will prevent the `nginx` web server and any websites from being launched
-* Make sure not to use the `dhcr.io/sdr-enthusiasts/docker-adsb-ultrafeeder:telegraf` label as Telegraf adds a LOT of resource use to the container
+* Make sure *not* to use the `ghcr.io/sdr-enthusiasts/docker-adsb-ultrafeeder:telegraf` label as Telegraf adds a LOT of CPU, disk, and memory use to the container

 ## Advanced